joshp23/ttrss-to-wallabag-v2/README.md

      In Wallabag: Create a new Oath client in the Developer tab, take note of the client id and client secret.
      In TT-Rss: Enable the plugin and simply fill in the details in the Wallabag V2 Preferences dialogue.

+     	Special Note: Do not add a trailing slash to any URL (either Wallabag or TT-RSS) in any setting or you will get nothing but 404 responses!

 4. Enjoy posting directly to Wallabag with 1-click